marcinduma/LTRCLD-2557/docs/aws-trust.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image62.png" width = 800>

-Look on the **Dashboard -> Application Management -> Tenants** We can see newly create tenant in the list.
+Look on the **Dashboard -> Application Management -> Tenants**, we can see newly create tenant on the list.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image63.png" width = 800>

-Double-click on the tenant name **"Tenant-01"** to open it.
+Double-click the Tenant name **"Tenant-01"** to open it.

-Under the AWS Account section there is warning related to our Trust configuration, along with the **"Run the CloudFormation Template"** hyperlink.
+Under the **AWS Account** section there is warning related to our Trust configuration, along with the **"Run the CloudFormation Template"** hyperlink.

+!!!Note
+    Make sure you have executed CloudFormation link from AWS User Tenant!

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image64.png" width = 800>